 - Spyware protection.

-4. Use a Privacy-Focused Browser
+10. Use a Privacy-Focused Browser

 The browsers I previously mentioned are the best for security and privacy, but you might just want to stick with your usual browser.

-In this case, you can install Safari or Google Chrome browser extensions that are just as effective at protecting you online.
-These extensions block all ads and stop websites from tracking your browsing activity across the internet.
+There are also browser extensions for popular browsers that are good at protecting you online.
+These extensions block ads and stop websites from tracking your browsing activity across the internet.
 They also work to protect you from phishing websites — sites designed by hackers to imitate popular websites, encouraging you to input your login details so they can steal your accounts and personal information.

 Many antivirus brands include easy-to-install ad blockers and tracking link browser extensions in their packages, such as Avira’s Safe Shopping or Norton’s Safe Web.

-6. Install a VPN (Virtual Private Network)
+12. Install a VPN (Virtual Private Network)

-VPNs disguise your original IP address and replace it with an IP address in an entirely different location.
+VPNs disguise your original IP address and replace it with an IP address in a different location.
 This means that hackers and websites cannot trace your connection and find your exact location, making you completely anonymous online.
 VPNs also encrypt your browsing data, so even if hackers could spy on you, they wouldn’t be able to see what you’re doing.
 VPNs are used for a lot of different reasons — but their main purpose is to give you complete privacy when you’re online.

-7. Use a Password Manager
+13. Use a Password Manager

 There are many reasons to use a password manager, including:

-- Instantly creating new complex passwords.
+- Instantly creating new, unique, complex passwords.

 - Saving time when logging in to websites and apps.